Shakermixer/wikibinator203/README.md

-# A personal fork of
+## A personal fork of

 # wikibinator203 by Lambda Rick

 I will go through this stuff and experiment with it, for now i go through it & make it browsable an dreadable for noobs, and try to understand it.
+When i add something as comment for me, that will be recognizable.
 So without further ado, in words of the creator:

+# Original README.md

 U is a universal combinator, some combos (TODO) GPU optimizable.
 A node is U or a pair of nodes (lambda call).
 Every node returns a node or never halts.
 These 3 edge types (L R EvalsTo) are a constant infinite size directed-graph.
 Any software fills graph in from partial pattern is AGI.